jpsmoura/Openshift-CI-CD/jenkins/Readme.md

-# This page describes the ephemeral Jenkins Job which is responsible for the following:
+# This page describes the openshift ephemeral build which is triggered by a Jenkins job:

 1. Login to the Openshift webconsole using the admin user credentials.
 2. Create a namespace/project